devlemire/employee-list/README.md

 # Project Summary

-In this project we will create a basic employee management interface.
-We'll keep track of basic employee information such as name, phone, and title.
-We'll create this interface by covering the following topics:
+In this project we will take a look at a basic employee management interface and learn how it works.
+In this project we will cover the following topics:

 * State
 * Props